The tutorial lets you implement LoginRadius user registration, login, profile, and log out in your WordPress application.

 Login Page: Login interfaces can be used from the login page created from the plugin authentication tab from the admin panel.

-To whitelist your domain, in your LoginRadius Dashboard, navigate to Configuration > Domain Whitelisting and add your domain name:
+To whitelist your domain, in your LoginRadius Dashboard, navigate to Configuration > Whitelist Your Domain and add your domain name: